ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Tim To,1ATO FOR Foon.-A good
+med ical authority ascribes to the toma­
+to- tie folowi~ng very important medi­
+cal quralftfes:­
+1. That the- tomuto i&#x27;s one&#x27; of the
 most powerful aperients of the liver
 and other organs ;. where calomel is
 indicated, it is one of the most effee­